 Famous for its stunning view of the beach and village from the hillside, Jubilee Gardens were created by the people of Beer to honour Queen Victoria’s Diamond Jubilee.
-These gardens have recently been named as the Top Picnic spot in the UK, by Countryfile and are definitely worth a family roadtrip to this summer.
+These gardens have recently been named as the top picnic spot in the UK by Countryfile and they are definitely worth a family roadtrip to this summer.

-Enjoy your picnic splendour while taking in the activities along the ‘working beach’, with its brightly coloured wooden boats, nets, winches and neon-coloured floats add to its charm with the added bonus of being able to watch fishermen landing their catches of fresh fish, crabs, lobsters and scallops.
+Enjoy your picnic splendour while taking in the activities along the ‘working beach’, with its brightly coloured wooden boats, nets, winches and neon-coloured floats that all add to its charm.
+There is also the added bonus of being able to watch the fishermen land their catches of fresh fish, crabs, lobsters and scallops.

 An award-winning sandy beach stretching for almost two miles from the town of Ayr, this is the ideal Scottish backdrop for sandwiches and sandcastles.

-The northern end is the most popular with an esplanade, a huge expanse of grass, and outdoor and indoor children’s play areas.
-There is also crazy golf, a putting green and several cafes on offer for after-picnic activities, and on rainy days Pirate Pete’s on the esplanade is a treasure trove of gangplanks, scaling nets, ball lagoons and slides for toddlers and young pirates up to age 11.
+The northern end is the most popular with an esplanade (a huge expanse of grass) and outdoor and indoor children’s play areas.
+There is also crazy golf, a putting green and several cafes on offer for after-picnic activities, and on rainy days Pirate Pete on the esplanade is a treasure trove of gangplanks, scaling nets, ball lagoons and slides for toddlers and young pirates up to the age of 11.

-It's also worth noting that Ayr Racecourse, dating back to the 16th century, runs many National Hunt meetings throughout the year and is particularly famous as the venue of the Scottish Grand National, the Ayrshire Handicap and the Ayr Gold Cup.
+It's also worth noting that Ayr Racecourse, dating back to the 16th century, runs many National Hunt meetings throughout the year and it is particularly famous for being the venue of the Scottish Grand National, the Ayrshire Handicap and the Ayr Gold Cup.

 If you like the idea of walking in the footsteps of soldiers gone by, a trip to the remarkable ruins of Dolbadarn Castle in Snowdonia will be worthy of your time!

 Climb the steep staircase of the circle tower, all that's left standing of what was a formidable fortress in combat.
-Built by the Welsh Princes, it dates back to the 13th century and built by Llywelyn ap Iorwerth, remains in solid condition.
+Built by the Welsh Prince Llywelyn ap Iorwerth, it dates back to the 13th century and remains in solid condition.
 The castle pre-dates the English fortresses of the Edwardian conquest and provides evidence of the extent of Llywelyn's influence and ingenuity.

-On a fine day it's certainly a beauty spot with spectacular views up the Llanberis Pass, and even in bad weather worth the walk, if your legs will carry you!
+On a fine day it's certainly a beauty spot with spectacular views up the Llanberis Pass, and even in bad weather it is worth the walk, if your legs will carry you!

-Did we mention National Picnic Week 2018, which takes place across the UK between 16th to 25th June?
+Did we mention National Picnic Week 2021, which takes place across the UK between 22-27 June 2021.
 Do you really need any further encouragement to embrace the great outdoors and enjoy a good old fashioned picnic?